How and when do I apply?

 Applicants should seek permission to intercalate from their own medical school prior to applying to Keele.
 Applications will be processed centrally by the relevant University department.
 The decision regarding acceptance of an applicant to a specific intercalated degree will be made by the degree course leaders.
 For intercalated degrees on offer at Keele, refer to the specific course details below.
 The contact details for individual course leaders are also provided.
 You are strongly encouraged to contact the course leaders directly for an informal discussion to get further information regarding the degree courses.
 You will be expected to pay the fees set by the degree course.
 Applicants should submit an Application Form for External Applicants (see below).

-External applicants: Go to the postgraduate application page http://www.keele.ac.uk/pgapply OR http://www.keele.ac.uk/pgresearch/howtoapply and follow the online process.
+- Go to the postgraduate application page http://www.keele.ac.uk/pgapply or http://www.keele.ac.uk/pgresearch/howtoapply and follow the online process.

-For any other questions, please direct your queries in the first instance to Professor Divya Chari, Lead for Medical Intercalated Degrees at the Keele Medical School, on firstname.lastname@example.org.
+For any other questions, please direct your queries in the first instance to Dr Heidi Fuller, Lead for Medical Intercalated Degrees at the School of Medicine.